 Our business originated as Studio Glass by Sharon Laska.
 She had been designing and selling fused glass from her own gallery in Maitland, Nova Scotia, for many years.
-She retired from fused-glass work in 2014, and we decided to purchase the business.
+She retired in 2014, and we decided to purchase the business.
 We trained with her for a few months, and then jumped in head-first, moving tons of glass, tools, equipment and products to our home-based production studio on a very cold day in January, 2015.
-After several years of working at home, we’ve moved our production to a retail space at 53 Main Street in Hantsport, where we also now offer workshops and a full selection of our retail products, as well as other fun art and gift items from local artists.
+After several years of working at home, we’ve moved our production to a retail space at 53 Main Street in Hantsport, where we also now offer workshops and a full selection of our hand-made fused glass, as well as other fun art and gift items from local artists.

-We continue to offer many of Sharon’s products and have also created a number of our own original designs.
-The majority of our glass is destined for shops and galleries across Canada.
+We continue to offer many Studio Glass products and have also created many new original designs.
+The majority of our glass is destined for shops and galleries across Canada–we welcome new clients to contact us about wholesale orders.
 Check out the list of other places you can find our products here.

-Fused glass is an art form whose origins go back centuries, and we enjoy the challenges of working in this beautiful craft that we’ve loved for a long time.
+Fused glass, like nearly all forms of glasswork, is an art form whose origins go back centuries, and we enjoy the challenges of working in this beautiful craft that we’ve loved for a long time.
 There are many different techniques for shaping glass.
 Fusing separate pieces together with carefully controlled heat is easy to understand, but allows infinite possibilities.
-We use sheets of transparent or opaque System 96 compatible glass, which means that all the available colours are pre-tested to make sure they will fuse together without fracturing.